 Key Specs

-The insulation is synthetic (like we appreciate for most of our active insulation layers) and it stays in place thanks to the baffle stitching.
-This vest has two zippered hand pockets and a tall collar for draft protection.
+The insulation stays in place thanks to the baffle stitching, and like similar models, the ThermoBall Eco has two zippered hand pockets and a tall collar for draft protection.

 Shop Men’s Shop Women’s